zuckung/endless-sky-plugins/README.md

 - rearranges and resizes some of the buttons<br>

-- changes most icons (making a ring around as a standart)
+- changes most icons (making a ring around as a standard)

 - adds more permanent buttons from the radial menus to make them easy accessible<br>